Welcome to Academic Advising

 - Advisors do not provide mental health counseling, but will make referrals, when necessary.

 An advisor will be assigned to once you have enrolled for classes for the semester.
-The advisor assigned to you is dependent on your degree plan or program of study.
+Advisors are assigned to students based on Institute, so which advisor is assigned to you is dependent on your degree plan or program of study.
 If a student changes their major once assigned, they will be re-assigned to a new advisor at the end of that semester.

 All currently enrolled students are able to schedule an appointment with their assigned advisor through Navigate in ACES.
 Appointment availability is updated regularly, so if you do not see any open spots, keep checking back.
 If you need assistance creating an appointment contact your advisor through email.
 Appointment times fill quickly so be sure to schedule your appointment right away.

 Appointments are scheduled for 30-45 minute periods and must be scheduled 24 hours in advance.
 Same day appointments are not available.
 If you are unable to keep your appointment, please contact your advisor via phone or email to reschedule as soon as possible.
-Arrive on time and check in at the Advising Services Window located on the first floor of the Cypress Campus Center directly past Student Financial Services.
-If you arrive 5 minutes or later for an appointment, you will be asked to reschedule.
-Bring all necessary documents (i.e. your Progress Report) and a valid photo ID to your appointment.
-Failure to bring a valid photo ID will require you to reschedule your appointment.
+As a precaution, make sure you have tried out the zoom software ahead of time, so that you can log into your session on time.
+If you are 5 minutes or later for an appointment, you will be asked to reschedule.
+Make sure you have a valid photo ID that you can show to the advisor at the start of the session for privacy purposes.
+Send any necessary documents (i.e. your Progress Report) to your advisor via email at least 24 hours prior to the interview so that they may have access to them during your appointment.

 Great tips to follow before an advising appointment to ensure you have a productive meeting with your advisor: